HarshaUmapathi/navigation2/smac_planner/README.md

             max_line_search_step_expansion: 50
 ```

-# Topics
+## Topics

 | Topic           | Type              |
 |-----------------|-------------------|
 | unsmoothed_path | nav_msgs/Path     |

-# Install
+## Install

 ```
 sudo apt-get install ros-<ros2-distro>-smac-planner
 ```

-# Etc
+## Etc (Important Side Notes)

+### Potential Fields

+//  - Do low potential field in all areas -- this should be the new defacto-default (really should have been already but ppl ignore it).
+Footprint + inflation important  // NOLINT

+### 2D Search and Smoothing

 - recommend A* 2D no smooth, any controller handles the blockiness fine and then faster.
 Its nice for humans but robot doesnt need it because its still cost aware.

-//  - Do low potential field in all areas -- this should be the new defacto-default (really should have been already but ppl ignore it).
-Footprint + inflation important  // NOLINT
+### Costmap Resolutions

+- recommend users set costmap resolution for global at the hybrid-A* rate with 0 costmap downsampling For the case that hybrid-A* is the only planner algorithm in use, that way there's no downsampling CPU use and overall alot lower CPU / memory usage at lower rates.
+But use if you have other planners that want a higher ersolution or in testing.
+Lowering th eresulution will make the planner very much faster.